Review

 Check before buying

 Use for flexibility support and teacher-assigned conditioning.
-Stop here if the problem is pain or injury: that needs qualified help.
+Stop here if the problem is pain or injury.
+That needs qualified help.

 Check at Stretch-eze